 Because OEE software can rapidly collect and process incoming data, it identifies bottlenecks quicker and more efficiently than humans ever could.
 With facility-wide reporting, it can also allow you to compare shifts, lines, and machines to see which are performing well and which may need extra attention.

-To learn how tracking OEE can specifically help food companies, see our post on What OEE monitoring software can do for manufacturers.
+To learn how tracking OEE can specifically help companies, see our post on What OEE monitoring software can do for manufacturers.

 More Than Just Data Collection